 What this study adds

-Although there is evidence to suggest non-seizure related outcomes in FDS maybe more sensitive to treatment-associated change and greater predictors of overall functioning, seizure-related factors are most commonly used in intervention trials.
+Although there is evidence to suggest non-seizure related outcomes in FDS are sensitive to treatment-associated change, seizure-specific outcomes are most commonly used in intervention trials.

 Findings suggest approximately two in three patients with FDS maintain improvement in their seizures at follow-up, while two in five continue to demonstrate seizure freedom.
 Inherently, this demonstrates that a proportion of patients who initially seem to respond to psychological therapy go on to relapse following termination of treatment.

-How this study might affect research, practice and policy
+How this study might affect research, practice, and policy